Jump to: Previous Designs | Introduction of Roosevelt Dimes | FDR: History and Milestones | Other Presidents in US Coinage | FAQs

 The first one to receive that honor was Abraham Lincoln back in 1909.
 He is the face on the penny.

 Thomas Jefferson is the President who is on the nickel.
-As one of the Founding Fathers of the United States, he played a key role in drafting the Declaration of Independence and was later elected as the third president of the nation.
+As one of the Founding Fathers of the United States, he played a key role in drafting the Declaration of Independence and later served as the nation's third president.

 George Washington, the first U.S. President, appears on the quarter, while the Half-Dollar coin features John F. Kennedy.